 PDF

-Arkansas is known for its natural beauty, with its mountains, forests, rivers, and lakes.
-The Ozark Mountains cover much of the northern part of the state, while the Arkansas River flows through the center of the state.
-Arkansas is also home to Hot Springs National Park, which is known for its thermal springs.
+Arkansas is characterized by its natural landscapes, including its mountains, forests, rivers, and lakes.
+Much of the northern region of the state is covered by the Ozark Mountains, while the Arkansas River runs through the middle of the state.
+Arkansas also features Hot Springs National Park, which is famous for its hot springs.

-Arkansas is divided into 75 counties, each with its own unique character and attractions.
-In addition to its counties, Arkansas is also home to a number of major cities, including:
+Arkansas has 75 counties, each with its own character and charm.
+Apart from its counties, Arkansas also has several major cities, including:

-• Little Rock: Little Rock is the state capital and the most populous city in Arkansas.
-Little Rock is also home to a number of Fortune 500 companies.
+• Little Rock: Little Rock is the state capital and the largest city in Arkansas.
+Little Rock is also the location of several Fortune 500 corporations.

-• Springdale: Springdale is the fifth-largest city in Arkansas and is located in the northwest corner of the state.
-It is home to the corporate headquarters of Tyson Foods.
+• Springdale: Springdale is the state’s fifth-largest city and is situated in the northwest region of the state.
+It is the headquarters for Tyson Foods, the corporate center.

-• Jonesboro: Jonesboro is the sixth-largest city in Arkansas and is located in the northeastern part of the state.
-It is a regional center for commerce and education.
+• Jonesboro: Jonesboro is the state’s sixth-largest city and is situated in the northeastern corner of the state.
+It is a commercial and educational regional center.

 Dry Counties in Arkansas Map